 Archaeological firm John Milner Associates will begin excavating this month at the site of the West Shipyard, an American slipway that operated in the 17th and 18th centuries.
-The team will dig up to six test pits, each seven or eight feet wide and twenty feet deep, at the southern portion of a parking lot next to Vine Street, between Water Street and Columbus Boulevard, across from Dave & Busters (Pier 19).
+The team will dig up to up to four trenches, all five feet wide, at the southern portion of a parking lot next to Vine Street, between Water Street and Columbus Boulevard, across from Dave & Busters (Pier 19).
+(One will be twenty feet long; the others from 30 to 45 feet long.
+Depths willbe from 4 to 8 feet.)
 This spot was originally part of the West Shipyard site, one of four local shipyards fabricating fishing craft, riverboats and oceangoing vessels along the Delaware River.

 The Delaware River Waterfront Corporation, which funded the project, is trying to attract visitors to the waterfront site– perhaps the same visitors who went to the archaeological dig at the President’s House.
 The West Shipyard dig will be open to the public on July 18th, from 1-3 PM; July 19th from 10 AM – noon; and on July 20th from 1 – 3 PM.